Mexican black kingsnake

 The Mexican black kingsnake (Lampropeltis getula nigrita) is part of the larger colubrid family of snakes, and a subspecies of the common kingsnake, which is debated by herpetologists to contain as many as 10 unique varieties.
-This species occupy rocky areas and places lush with vegetation in various regions of the Sonoran Desert, Northwestern Sinaloa, Mexico, and small parts of Arizona.
+This species occupies rocky areas and places lush with vegetation in various regions of the Sonoran Desert, Northwestern Sinaloa, Mexico, and small parts of Arizona.

 Description

-In the wild, most kingsnakes are moderately sized, reaching an average length of 90-120 Centimeters (3–4 feet), and tend to be plump and stocky in girth.
-However, in captivity, some kingsnakes can exceed 1.5 Meters (5 feet).
+In the wild, most kingsnakes are moderately sized, reaching an average length of 90–120 centimeters (3–4.5 feet), and tend to be plump and stocky in girth.
+However, in captivity, some kingsnakes can exceed 1.5 meters (5 feet).
 This is most likely attributed to the larger and more stable diet they receive in captivity, compared to what they might receive in the wild.
-These snakes can weigh up to 1.3 kg (3lbs). as they reach adulthood (dependent on their size), and can live anywhere between 20 and 30 years.
+These snakes can weigh up to 1.3 kg (3lbs) as they reach adulthood (depending on their size), and can live anywhere between 20 and 30 years.

 Juveniles sometimes carry small spots of white or yellow, particularly under their chin; however, those markings commonly either fade or disappear entirely as they mature.
 A full grown adult will usually have no discernible rings or other markings of any kind.
 It is, however, a common misconception that this subspecies of kingsnake is black in color.
-In actuality, they are of a deep, dark, chocolate—something that is highly visible under direct light.
-The scales reflects a blue shimmer (pictured right).
+In reality, it is a deep, dark, chocolate color—something that is highly visible under direct light.
+The scales reflect a blue shimmer (pictured right).